-While parking will largely be provided for free, provisions for both Parking Guidance and Parking Access and Revenue Control Systems will be included in the design.
+While parking will largely be provided for free, provisions for both Parking Guidance and Parking Access and Revenue Control Systems were included be included in the initial design.

 - Owner: City of San Antonio

 - Design Build Team: Architect: Alamo Architects Structural Engineer: Datum Engineers Contractor: Guido Brothers Construction

 - Preliminary Architect: Douglas Architects

 - Preliminary Parking Planner: Watry Design, Inc.